milgra/cljs-brawl/README.md

 Clojure code Compared to the C equivalent of the game :

-C - 18500 lines, 740000 characters ( excluding the low level frameworks that are present in html5/javascript) Clojure - 7000 lines,  210000 characters
+C - 18500 lines, 740000 characters ( excluding the low level frameworks that are present in html5/javascript)

+Clojure - 7000 lines,  210000 characters

 The clojure code size is roughly the third of the C code size.

 Most common pattern dilemmas

-1. One complex reducer function or multiple simple threaded reducers ( aka transducers ) ?
+1. One complex reducer function or multiple simple threaded reducers ( aka transducers )?

    The second solution wins in clarity and readability altough it needs multiple iterations instead of one.

-2. Extract sub-data for a function or pass the whole dataset and let the function extract and re-insert data for itself It's hard to decide.
+2. Extract sub-data for a function or pass the whole dataset and let the function extract and re-insert data for itself

+   It's hard to decide.
 In higher parts of a program the second version results in a cleaner code, both caller and callee functions are cleaner but in case of lower parts it is overkill, for example you don't want to extract x and y components of vectors from the whole state in an add-vector function.

+## Frameworks used in the game

+cljs_webgl - for clojure-style opengl state handling tubax - for svg/xml parsing

-### How to run/develop the game
+## How to run/develop the game

 Download/checkout the repo and start it up with :